NishantSulay/A-Eye/README.md

 ## Training
-* Training steps can be varied for higher accuracy however if higher accuracy during training can lead to overfitting.
+* Training steps can be varied for higher accuracy however higher accuracy during training can lead to overfitting.
 Accuracy of 88-93% preferred during training.

 * Example below with %userprofile% as destination containing tf_files directory.